VAMFF Gala Runway 2: Power Suits, Sequins and Diversity

-A highlight for me is always seeing everyone – from Instagram influencers, designers and fashion lovers alike, turn up in their carefully curated outfits.
+A highlight is always seeing everyone – from influencers, designers and fashion lovers alike – turn up in their carefully curated outfits.

-The surrounding ‘Plaza’ is the best vantage point to take mental notes of at all the outfits, with a variety of pop up bars providing a chance to grab a cocktail, or suss out new makeup at the Priceline Pharmacy Beauty Bar.
+The surrounding ‘Plaza’ is the best place to take mental notes of the outfits, with a variety of pop up bars and a chance to grab a cocktail, or to check out the Priceline Pharmacy Beauty Bar.
 Part of the fun is getting to rub shoulders with the likes of Yan Yan Chan, or Pip Edwards, and the fashionable crowd rocked everything from neon green, to suit sets, or silk slips and sneakers.

-Runway 2 was off to a late start, with a half hour delay; an usher apologised saying, “the last show ran late”, leaving festival goers standing idle, sipping warm champagne or San Pellegrino’s in the great opening hallway of the Royal Exhibition Building, fanning themselves with their tickets.
+Runway 2 was off to a late start, with a half hour delay, and it saw festival goers standing idle, sipping warm champagne or San Pellegrino’s in the great opening hallway of the Royal Exhibition Building - fanning themselves with their tickets.

 Once settled into our seats, the show opened with a performance by Owl Eyes, looking ethereal in a red silk get-up waltzing out from the crowd, while Jessica Gomez was the first to walk the runway in a floral Pronza Schouler look.